votingworks/cacvote/README.md

     Be sure that you've plugged in the card reader and that you've forwarded the reader to the VM if applicable.
 This mock card will have a PIN of `77777777` (8 sevens).
-- CACVote Jurisdiction (Jurisdiction Terminal): Run with `mprocs -c mprocs-cacvote-jx-terminal.yaml`
+- CACvote Jurisdiction (Jurisdiction Terminal): Run with `mprocs -c mprocs-cacvote-jx-terminal.yaml`
   - In order to authenticate, you'll need a VotingWorks system administrator card with the right jurisdiction field.
 To create a card for use in